 We believe in the resurrection of those who believe in Jesus and those who have rejected Him.
 We believe those who trust in Jesus will have eternal life with Christ and those who reject Jesus will have eternal punishment in hell.
 (John 10:28, 1 Corinthians 15:51-52, Mark 16:16, 2 Thessalonians 1:8-10)

-The gospel is good news of how God made a way for broken, hurting, sinful people.
-Before the foundation of the world was set; God ordained His son Jesus to become flesh, live perfectly, and absorb our rightful punishment on the cross.
-The Glory of God is the Gospel of Jesus Christ.
+The Gospel is the good news of how God made a way for broken, hurting, and sinful people.
+Before the foundation of the world was set, God ordained His Son Jesus to become flesh, live perfectly, and absorb our rightful punishment on the cross.
+The glory of God is the Gospel of Jesus Christ.
 The resurrection is the power of God for salvation to everyone who believes.
-Therefore, the Gospel is not just the inception of a new Christian but it is the lifeline for salvation, growth, and mission of the Christian life.
-When Jesus declared on the cross “It is finished”, the wrath of God was satisfied towards our sin.
-This exploits how far God was willing to demonstrate His incredible love for people who did not desire him.
+Therefore, the Gospel is not just the inception of a new Christian, but it is the lifeline for the salvation, growth, and mission of the Christian life.
+When Jesus declared on the cross, “It is finished,” the wrath of God was satisfied towards our sin.
+This exhibits how far God was willing to demonstrate His incredible love for people who did not desire him.
 No act of good deeds or words can earn our approval before God.
 It is only by the grace of God that we can enter into a relationship with Jesus and experience unspeakable joy found in our Trinitarian God.
 We believe all sound doctrine flows from a Biblical understanding of what Jesus accomplished.
-This is why we seek gospel centrality in all areas of life and ministry within the church.
+This is why we seek Gospel centrality in all areas of life and ministry within the church.